-Programs leading to the certification of teachers for grades 7-12 and 8-12 are offered in cooperation among UHV's Colleges of Liberal Arts and Social Sciences; Colleges of Natural and Applied Science; Business Administration; and Education, Health Professions, and Human Development.
+Programs leading to the certification of teachers for grades 7-12 and 8-12 are offered in cooperation among the Colleges of Liberal Arts and Social Sciences; Natural and Applied Science; and Education and Health Professions.

-Students earn their academic degrees through the Colleges of Liberal Arts and Social Sciences and Business Administration and then obtain their teacher certification through the College of Education, Health Professions, and Human Development.Certification Block Schedule Request Program Information
+Students earn their academic degrees through the College of Liberal Arts and Social Sciences or College of Natural and Applied Science and then obtain their teacher certification through the College of Education and Health Professions.Certification Block Schedule Request Program Information

 Degree Plan Options